Quickly Launch Websites & Shortcuts Using Text Macros

 How to Launch URLs using Custom Keywords & Phrases

-Step 1: Right click the Chrome address bar & select Edit Search Engines.
-Or simply visit this link.
+Step 1: Right-click the Chrome address bar & select Edit Search Engines.
 This will open Chrome’s search engine settings which are primarily used for setting a Chrome’s default search engine.

 Step 2: Once you’re in the window, scroll down to the bottom of Other search engines.
 Here you’ll see boxes for entering three parameters.